Hunky Dory: Writing and recording

 Bowie and the future Spiders officially started work on the new album at Trident Studios in London on 8 June 1971.
 Ken Scott, who had engineered Bowie's two previous records, was hired to co-produce alongside him.
 Scott accepted the position as a way to gain experience, although at the time he didn't believe Bowie would become a huge star.
-His debut as a producer, Scott would borrow some of the acoustic sounds of George Harrison's All Things Must Pass (1970), an album he engineered.
-Scott would retain the role of co-producer for Bowie's next three records: Ziggy Stardust, Aladdin Sane and Pin Ups.
+His debut as a producer, Scott borrowed some of the acoustic sounds of George Harrison's All Things Must Pass (1970), an album he engineered.
+Scott retained the role of co-producer for Bowie's next three records: Ziggy Stardust, Aladdin Sane and Pin Ups.
 Bowie played demos for Scott and the two picked which ones would be recorded for the album.
-On 8 June, the band recorded "Song for Bob Dylan", although according to Pegg this version was scrapped and the released version was not recorded until 23 June.
+On 8 June, the band recorded "Song for Bob Dylan", although according to Nicholas Pegg this version was scrapped and the released version was not recorded until 23 June.
 Scott later recalled that recording went very quickly: "Almost everything was done in one take."
-He was surprised when he and the Spiders would think a vocal or guitar part needed re-recording but Bowie would say "No, wait, listen", and when everything was played simultaneously it would sound perfect.
-Regarding Bowie's talent as a vocalist, Scott stated: "He was unique.
+Discussing Bowie's vocals, Scott stated: "He was unique.
 [He is] the only singer I ever worked with where virtually every take was a master."
-Bolder described recording with Bowie for the first time as a "nerve-wracking experience", saying: "When that red light came on in the studio it was, God, in at the deep end of what!"
+Bolder described recording with Bowie for the first time as a "nerve-wracking experience": "When that red light came on in the studio it was, God, in at the deep end of what!"
 As a co-producer Bowie took an active interest in the album's sound and arrangements, an about-face from his generally hands-off attitude during the Man Who Sold the World sessions.